Mastering Callable Signatures in Python Type Hints

 - Using

-Callable[..., Any]for all callbacks: Disables static analysis for argument validation.
-Return type checking is bypassed.
+Callable[..., Any]for all callbacks: Disables static analysis for argument validation entirely.
 Type mismatches pass silently into production. - Omitting

 ParamSpecin decorator definitions: Causes wrapped functions to lose original parameter types.
-Callers must cast or suppress errors. - Mismatching positional vs keyword-only parameters: Callable signatures require exact positional ordering.
+Callers receive an opaque signature and must cast or suppress errors. - Mismatching positional vs keyword-only parameters: Callable signatures require exact positional ordering.
 Swapping

-*argsor/syntax without updating hints triggers strict analyzer failures.
+*argsor/syntax without updating type hints triggers strict analyzer failures.

 FAQ